-The Trustee has a general responsibility for ensuring that adequate accounting records are kept, and for taking such steps as are reasonably open to the Trustee to safeguard the assets of the Scheme and to prevent and detect fraud and other irregularities, including the maintenance of appropriate internal controls
+The Trustee is responsible for the maintenance and integrity of the financial information of the Scheme included on the pension scheme's website.
+Legislation in the United Kingdom governing the preparation and dissemination of the financial statements may differ from legislation in other jurisdictions.
+The Trustee also has a general responsibility for ensuring that adequate accounting records are kept, and for taking such steps as are reasonably open to the Trustee to safeguard the assets of the Scheme and to prevent and detect fraud and other irregularities, including the maintenance of appropriate internal controls.